Hazle Creek

+Hazle Creek is an American tributary source stream of the Lehigh and Delaware Rivers in the Commonwealth of Pennsylvania in the United States.

+Description

-Hazle Creek is a tributary source stream of the Lehigh and Delaware Rivers, via Black Creek, Carbon County, which originates in southern Luzerne County on the east side of the saddle of an important mountain pass hosting a transportation infrastructure corridor.
-The creek's source area is located within the east-side neighborhoods of Hazleton, Pennsylvania.
-The entire city is low lying relative to the surrounding mountainous Ridge-and-Valley Appalachians and historically was known as the "Great Swamp" and other names with either wilderness or swamp being appended—the whole area extending over 20 mi to the Lehigh Gap was heavily forested with low-lying areas generally being swampy pinewood forests.
-Hazle Creek's source springs originate in the terrain along the upper edge of the Lehigh River drainage basin, TBDL ft above its mouth, and TBDL above mean sea level.
+A source stream via Black Creek in Carbon County originates in southern Luzerne County on the east side of the saddle of an important mountain pass, which hosts a transportation infrastructure corridor, this creek's source area lies within the east-side neighborhoods of Hazleton, Pennsylvania.
+The entire city is situated in a low-lying area relative to the surrounding mountainous Ridge-and-Valley Appalachians and historically was known as the "Great Swamp" and other names with either wilderness or swamp being appended—the whole area extending over 20 mi to the Lehigh Gap was heavily forested with low-lying areas generally being swampy pinewood forests.
+Hazle Creek's source springs are located in the terrain along the upper edge of the Lehigh River drainage basin, TBDL ft above its mouth, and TBDL above mean sea level.

 Hazle Creek flows from its headwaters near Hazleton to its mouth near Weatherly.
 Due to underground mining, most of the surface drainage in the Hazleton Basin has been destroyed.
 Surface water infiltrates into the underlying minepool through abandoned strip mines.

 Initially part of the terrain traversed by the Amerindian trail known to white settlers as the "Warriors' Path", the creek's water gap hosted an early crude wagon road, the Lausanne-Nescopeck Road, which connected the Moravians in Bethlehem and the lower Luzerne County settlements of "Saint Anthony's Wilderness", the earliest being those along the Nescopeck Creek in a village known as St. Johns in the late 1700s.
 The city of Hazleton sits astride the pass connecting the watershed of the Lehigh to the Susquehanna-drained tributaries along the west side of the borough.
 The stream runs generally south-southeast for about 6 mi, where it joins Beaver Creek to form Black Creek, the major regional tributary stream on the north side of the Broad Mountain barrier ridge.
 The banks of all three water courses host both automotive and rail roadbeds.